 - a) Only the City Manager can declare a Traffic Emergency.
-In his absence this decision is delegated to the Chief of Police. - b) Based on known weather forecasts/observations/classifications of the storm, and staff recommendations, the City Manager, or in his/her absence the Chief of Police, will declare a Traffic Emergency. - c) Any declaration of a Traffic Emergency will be coordinated with the following agencies; Fort Leavenworth, City of Lansing, and Leavenworth County.
-A declaration of a Traffic Emergency should ensure all area agencies concur and implement and terminate the emergency at the same time. - d) When a Traffic Emergency is declared, the Public Information Officer will contact the media and announce that a Traffic Emergency is declared and vehicles not removed from snow emergency routes are subject to ticketing and towing. - e) Ticketing and towing operations will be conducted by the City of Leavenworth Police Department.
-Section II.
-D. of this plan covers specifics for these procedures.
+Based on known weather forecasts/observations/classifications of the storm and staff recommendations, the City Manager, or in his/her absence the Chief of Police, will declare a Traffic Emergency. - b) Any declaration of a Traffic Emergency will be coordinated with the following agencies; Fort Leavenworth, City of Lansing and Leavenworth County.
+A declaration of a Traffic Emergency should ensure all area agencies concur and implement and terminate the

+- emergency at the same time. - c) When a Traffic Emergency is declared, the Public Information Officer will contact the media and announce that a Traffic Emergency is declared and vehicles not removed from snow emergency routes are subject to ticketing and towing. - d) Ticketing and towing operations will be conducted by the City of Leavenworth Police Department.
+Section F.1. of this plan covers specifics for these procedures.